HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 When specific steps are included for mapping content between C-CDA and FHIR, those steps will be listed in the "Transform Steps" column in the following order:

 1. **Constraint (labeled in bold)**: Only perform the action when this constraint is fulfilled
 2. **Structural Guidance (Bidirectional guidance shown as ↔)**: Generalized narrative guidance on structural transform between CDA and FHIR elements.
-This links to section on this current page
+This links to sections on this current page
 3. **ConceptMap (Terminology mapping direction shown as →)**: Link to a computable map between CDA and FHIR vocabularies.
 This links to conceptMaps listed on this [page](conceptMaps.html)
 4. **Notes (no label)**: Other notes specific to this element mapping

+Rather than repeating cardinality, conformance, and other criteria from FHIR Resources or a C-CDA Templates outside of this implementaiton guide, references will be shown as a bold hyperlinks ((e.g. **[US Core AllergyIntolerance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-allergyintolerance.html)** or **[C-CDA Reaction Observation](http://hl7.org/cda/stds/ccda/draft1/StructureDefinition-2.16.840.1.113883.10.20.22.4.9.html)**) ) within mapping tables.
+Unbolded links will be to guidance contained within this guide (e.g. [CDA ↔ FHIR Name, Address, and Telecom mapping](mappingGuidance.html#name-address-telecom))

 #### What Examples are Included?